valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 In index.tsx add the following: interface Props {
 posts: [Post] // importing Post from typings.d.ts
 }

+ISR Incremental Static Regeneration:
+It helps to pre-build the dynamic pages detemined by the slug.
+Static pages are cached which is combined with refreshing the page every 60 seconds so the cache is never stale for the period you define.
+Let's create a page that lives on /post/slug
+Create inside the pages folder a folder called post and in post a file [slug].tsx